-We show motivating examples of problems due to configuration dependencies, describe configurations and their usage model, and formally define configuration dependencies.
+We show examples of problems due to configuration dependencies, describe configurations, and define configuration dependencies.

-2.1 Motivating Examples
+2.1 MOTIVATING EXAMPLES

-Figure 1 shows three real-world examples of configuration dependencies within and across the widely-used software projects that we studied.
-We can see that software configuration dependencies could be complex and even across software components.
-Figure 1 also shows that failures to understand or satisfy configuration dependencies can have negative impacts.
-In fact, all three dependencies in Figure 1 have had significant implications on system reliability, and have caused real-world issues in the past.
-In particular, in Figures 1(a) and (c), if the dependencies are not satisfied, the failures occur during system recovery and caused catastrophic failures [94].
-Additionally, the configuration dependencies were not always well documented-Figure 1(a)-and have repeatedly led to bad issues experienced by many different users-Figure 1(b).
-In Figure 1(c), the configuration dependency includes four configuration parameters across two different components-HDFS and HBase-from two separate software projects.
+Figure 1.1 shows three real-world examples of configuration dependencies within and across the widely-used software projects that we studied.
+Figure 1.1 also shows that failure to understand or satisfy configuration dependencies can have negative impact.
+In fact, all three dependencies in Figure 1.1 have had significant implications on system reliability, and have caused real-world issues in the past.
+In particular, in Figures 1.1(a) and (c), if the dependencies are not satisfied, the failures occur during system recovery and caused catastrophic failures [37].
+Additionally, the configuration dependencies were not always well documented-Figure 1.1(a)-and have repeatedly led to bad issues experienced by many different users-Figure 1.1(b).
+In Figure 1.1(c), the configuration dependency includes four configuration parameters across two different components-HDFS and HBase-from two separate software projects.